 Is DBT effective cross-culturally?

-DBT has been implemented in more than 25 countries across 6 continents, making it one of the few evidence-based psychological treatments with a truly global reach (see map).
+DBT has been implemented across the world, making it one of the few evidence-based psychological treatments with a truly global reach (see map).

 - DBT in Community Mental Health Centers